MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 ## Advanced settings

-1. To define additional settings for the the ingestion process using LightIngest, select **Advanced settings**.
+1. To define additional settings for the ingestion process using LightIngest, select **Advanced settings**.

     :::image type="content" source="media/generate-lightingest-command/source-tab-advanced-settings.png" alt-text="Screenshot of selecting advanced settings for the ingestion processing involving the tool LightIngest.":::